apify/super-scraper/README.md

 ## todo remaining features

-- block_ads
-- session_id
 - their [verbose](https://www.scrapingbee.com/documentation/#json_response) response also contains:
-    - content and source of iframes in the page
     - Metada / Schema data but not sure what it is